 *Note: This post was updated in

 February July 2018 to reflect the prices and content of the AWOL Academy programs.
 It was originally published in May 2017, and has been edited for clarity and comprehensiveness.
-Apparently they have changed some more prices and upgraded the cost for what used to be Elite Academy.
-Regardless, it is a lot of money to be hog-tied to only selling one product.
+I try to keep it updated as often as possible.